 - Class 5: technical rock climbing on steep terrain and requiring ropes, harnesses, belay equipment, etc.

-For the purposes of modern rock climbing, all grades occur within Class 5 and range in difficulty from 5.0-5.15c.
+For the purposes of modern rock climbing, all grades occur within Class 5 and range in difficulty from 5.0-5.15d.
 When established by the Sierra Club in the 1930s, however, Class 5 grades were intended to range from only 5.0-5.9.
 Anything above 5.9 was previously regarded as impossible.

 The evolution of the Yosemite Decimal System of grades

-Unable to contain breakthroughs of the last half-century, grades have steadily been pushed upward.
-Additionally, letters a, b, c, and d have been implemented above the 5.9 rating to further distinguish individual grade increments.
+Unable to contain breakthroughs of the last half-century, rock climbing grades have steadily been pushed upward.
+Additionally, letters a, b, c, and d have been implemented above the 5.9 grade to further distinguish individual grade increments.
 An a is indicative of the easier side of the numbered grading level, followed by b, c, and d as the hardest.
 Note that the difference between 5.11a and 5.11b is theoretically the same difference in difficulty between 5.7 and 5.8.

 Although grades are implemented as a system for consistency, they can vary greatly between indoors, outdoors, and across different climbing destinations.
 Locations such as Joshua Tree are notoriously hard or “stiff” in the gradings, whereas modern sport climbing crags may be softer.